 The article sets out with a brief outline of the emergence of computational literacy as a concept.
 Then moving on through a more in-depth presentation of the concept in which three intertwined aspects, the cognitive, the social, and the material, unfold.
 The article concludes with two examples of computational literacy in a school, and how materiality here plays an important role in relation to the subject-content and pedagogical approach.

-This article is in Danish.
+This article is available in both Danish and English.